stackhpc/waldur-fluxcd-gitops-demo/README.md

 By following the steps outlined in **Create/Delete Credentials**, the option to delete application credentials can be found.

 Do note that in the scenario where the secret has been compromised, this should be the first step completed; this is because doing so invalidates the credential posing the security threat and prevents any operations using those credentials from being authenticated.
-Apart from this and no longer needing to rename **credentials.yaml** to **old-credentials.yaml**, all other steps are the same.
+Apart from this, and no longer needing to rename **credentials.yaml** to **old-credentials.yaml**, all other steps are the same.

 <a id="rotating-compromised-secrets-link"></a>
 ###	**Rotating Compromised Secrets**